theseus-os/Theseus/README.md

  * Better TOML, by bungcip
  * x86 and x86_64 Assembly, by 13xforever

-### Fixing RLS Problems
+### Fixing Rustup, Rust Toolchain, or RLS Problems
-Sometimes RLS just doesn't want to behave, especially if the latest Rust nightly version had build errors.
+Sometimes things just don't want to behave, especially if there were issues with the currently-chosen Rust nightly version.
 In that case, try the following steps to fix it:
  * Set your default Rust toolchain to the one version in the `rust-toolchain` file, for example:
- `rustup default nightly-2019-07-09`.
+ `rustup default $(cat rust-toolchain)`.
  * With your newly-set default toolchain, add the necessary components:
  `rustup component add rls rust-analysis rust-src`.
  * In VS Code (or whatever IDE you're using), uninstall and reinstall the RLS extension, reloading the IDE each time.